kzdev-net/kzdev.perfutils/Source/Docs/index.md

 # PerfUtils

-The `KZDev.PerfUtils` package contains the [`MemoryStreamSlim`](./articles/memorystreamslim.md) class; a high-performance, memory-efficient, easy-to-use replacement for the `MemoryStream` class that provides particular performance benefits for large or frequently used streams.
-The package also contains the [`InterlockedOps`](./articles/interlockedops.md) class, which provides additional atomic thread-safe operations to extend the functionality of the `Interlocked` class in the .NET Class Library.
+The `KZDev.PerfUtils` package contains the following performance utility classes:

+- [`MemoryStreamSlim`](./articles/memorystreamslim.md) - a high-performance, memory-efficient, easy-to-use replacement for the `MemoryStream` class that provides particular performance benefits for large or frequently used streams.
+- [`StringBuilderCache`](./articles/stringbuildercache.md) - a thread-safe cache of `StringBuilder` instances to improve speed and reduce the overhead of memory allocations associated with using the `StringBuilder` class.
+- [`InterlockedOps`](./articles/interlockedops.md) - which provides additional atomic thread-safe operations to extend the functionality of the `Interlocked` class in the .NET Class Library.

 See the individual [documentation pages](./articles/getting-started.md) and the [API Reference](xref:KZDev.PerfUtils) for more detailed information.